 Using Wall Decals to Create a Family Photo Wall you will love!

 Kristin gave me this wonderful idea of using wall decals – as she explains that at some point this summer she realized that all the photo’s in their home were outdated.
 They have changed so much and gone on so many fun adventures that she really felt like it was time to add some new memories to the walls.
-She can’t really remember the last time I ordered a photo print (me too!)!
-It is nice to have an actual physical copy – and a family photo wall is a wonderful way to decorate your home!
+She can’t really remember the last time she ordered a photo print (me too!)!
+It is nice to have an actual physical copy – and a family photo wall or a family portrait is a wonderful way to decorate your home!

 Use Your Backyard!